 Cross-Origin Resource Sharing¶

-BlackSheep implements a strategy to handle Cross-Origin Resource Sharing (CORS).
-This page describes:
+BlackSheep provides a strategy to handle Cross-Origin Resource Sharing (CORS).
+This page covers:

 Enabling CORS globally¶

-The example below shows how to enable CORS globally on a BlackSheep application:
+The example below demonstrates how to enable CORS globally:

 app.use_cors(